-WordPress - Beginning
+WordPress - Beginning This course is designed

 This course is designed for anyone looking to learn how to use the WordPress platform for either personal or business website use.
 The course covers the basics on how to use the WordPress platform including installation, content management, and configuration.
 The course also covers WordPress themes, plugins, and settings.
 Prior web publishing experience not required.
 Familiarity with web browsers and email is highly recommended.
 (Fee-Based)